Born to Be Wild: Cover versions

 In 1985, the song was covered by Australian band Rose Tattoo.
-Their version peaked at No. 25 in Australia.
-In 2002, it was covered by Kim Wilde and released as a non-album single.
-Her cover reached No. 84 in Germany and No. 71 in Switzerland.
-Tanja Dexters also covered the song in 2002.
-Her version peaked at No. 21 in Belgium.
+Their version peaked at number 25 in Australia.
+In 2002, it was covered by Kim Wilde and released as a nonalbum single.
+Her cover reached number 84 in Germany and number 71 in Switzerland.
+Belgian singer Tanja Dexters also covered the song in 2002.
+Her version peaked at number 21 in Belgium.

-Other artists that covered this song include Hinder, Etta James, Link Wray, Slade, The Cult, INXS, Ozzy Osbourne with Miss Piggy, Bruce Springsteen, Slayer, Blue Öyster Cult, Status Quo, Fanfare Ciocărlia, Krokus, Wilson Pickett, La Renga, and Jess Greenberg.
+Other artists who covered this song include Hinder, Etta James, Link Wray, Slade, The Cult, INXS, Ozzy Osbourne with Miss Piggy, Bruce Springsteen, Slayer, Blue Öyster Cult, Status Quo, Fanfare Ciocărlia, Krokus, Wilson Pickett, and La Renga.